tezc4t/tezcat-ThePowerOfMemory.github.io/README.md

 => last Week: ?? <br>
 => last deadline: ??<br>

-Manquants :
+Missing:

-=> Page Accueil pour lier les pages index.html, inscription.html and Myaccount.html au reste du site pour deployer structure final V1
+=> Home page to link the index.html, inscription.html and Myaccount.html pages to the rest of the site to deploy final V1 structure

-=> Page "HTML CONTACT" pour finir le site
+=> “HTML CONTACT” page to finish the site